The underlying causes of New Orleans’ HIV crisis and how the “treatment as prevention” approach could help address the epidemic.

 Where our mission comes alive

-We're proud to boast a national network of more than 50 student teams that bring together the thousands of individuals who make up the heart and hands of our work.
+We're proud to boast a national network of more than two dozen interprofessional student teams that bring together the thousands of individuals who make up the heart and hands of our work.
 Our teams - typically based on the campuses of academic medical institutions - are the space where students, trainees, and faculty promote primary care in their local communities, advance innovations in care delivery, and advocate for health equity and better access to care.
 Learn more in our Team Leader Guide and Faculty Advisor Guide.

 Team activities include: